 This course covers the fundamentals of economics.
 It is a study of how individual citizens, businesses and societies make decisions using economic reasoning in order to best use limited resources to satisfy unlimited wants.
-Focusing on the mixed market economy in the United States, students will use microeconomic and macroeconomic approaches to topics such as scarcity, demand, supply, inflation and the Federal Reserve System.
+Focusing on the mixed market economy in the United States, students will use microeconomic and macroeconomic approaches to topics such as scarcity, demand, supply, inflation, and the Federal Reserve System.
 Current economic problems, the global economy, and alternative economics systems are also included.
-A variety of learning techniques, simulations, research skills and activities are utilized to meet and challenge student inquiry.
+Students will have the opportunity to participate in various authentic learning experiences.